Occhio-Di-Horus-DAO/meetup-smart-contract/README.md

 - add a new topic to be discussed during the meetup (cost 0.5 Matic)
 - like a proposed topic (cost 0.1 Matic)

-The total amount is split between the organizers in equal parts.
+The total amount can be withdraw from the organization of the Meetup and splitted between the organizers in equal parts.

 ## Code